Does having high cholesterol … mean you shouldn’t eat cholesterol?

 Your doctor tells you to watch your cholesterol.
 Does that mean you should start counting up cholesterol grams from your morning eggs?

-Cholesterol is deeply understood, and that’s partially because there are two categories of cholesterol that are often conflated: blood cholesterol and dietary cholesterol.
+Cholesterol is deeply misunderstood, and that’s partially because there are two categories of cholesterol that are often conflated: blood cholesterol and dietary cholesterol.

 Blood cholesterol is what your doctor is talking about when they refer to high cholesterol.
 It’s the fatty substance that the blood carries around in the body.
 Your body naturally produces its own cholesterol, but certain factors can cause it to make too much.